Compensation and Management Development Committee

 - Recommending policies to the Board regarding minimum retention and ownership levels of Company common stock by officers.

 - Administering and reviewing all officer compensation programs and all equity-based plans of the Company.
 The Committee shall have and shall exercise all the authority of the Board with respect to administering such plans, including approving amendments thereto.
+The Committee, however, shall not be the "plan administrator" or a fiduciary as such terms are used in the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), unless the Committee or the ERISA-governed employee benefit plan otherwise specifically so provides.

 - Making recommendations to the Board with respect to incentive compensation plans and equity based plans.